-- Stand straight with feet in a stable stance and slight bend in the knees.
+- Stand straight with feet in a stable stance and a slight bend in the knees.

 Upward movement/concentric phase:

-- Raise arms out to your sides, lifting the dumbbells.
+- Uncross your arms as you raise your arms out to your sides.
 Lift until your arms reach the level of your shoulders.

 - Maintain a slight bend in the elbows throughout the entire movement.